 Benefits of Social Media for Emergency Management

 This article notes that After Haiti’s 2010 earthquake, social media was used to link healthcare providers requiring supplies to those who had them.
-In Haiti and the 2011 Japan earthquake and tsunami, trapped victims were able to use social media services via their mobile phones to summon help and communicate with responders.
+In Haiti and the 2011 Japan earthquake and tsunami, trapped victims could use social media services via their mobile phones to summon help and communicate with responders.

-The American Red Cross’ ” Social Media in Disasters and Emergencies ” survey of 1,058 adults indicates that 18 per cent would turn to digital social media if calls to 911 were unsuccessful.
+The American Red Cross’ ” Social Media in Disasters and Emergencies ” survey of 1,058 adults shows that 18% would turn to digital social media if calls to 911 were unsuccessful.

 Even after disaster strikes, social media is still used to help others find their loved ones.

-Also, the number of people using social media has increased from 5 per cent in 2005 to 69 per cent in 2016, according to the Pew Research Center.
+Also, the number of people using social media has increased from 5% in 2005 to 69% in 2016, according to the Pew Research Center.

-Sixty-nine per cent of the adults surveyed said emergency response agencies should regularly monitor their Web sites and social media networks.
-It is so they can respond promptly to requests for help posted there; 74 per cent said they would expect help to arrive within an hour.
+69% of the adults surveyed said emergency response agencies should regularly monitor their Web sites and social media networks.
+It is so they can respond promptly to requests for help posted there; 74% said they would expect help to arrive within an hour.

 Before, during and after disaster strikes, businesses across the globe use their company’s social media pages to tell their shareholders, customers, and different stakeholders of their standing.